Adventure game: Graphical development (1980–1990)

 The first known graphical adventure game was Mystery House (1980), by Sierra On-Line, then at the time known as On-Line Systems.
 Designed by the company's co-founder Roberta Williams and programmed with the help of her husband Ken, the game featured static vector graphics atop a simple command line interface, building on the text adventure model.
 Roberta was directly inspired by Colossal Cave Adventure as well as the text adventure games that followed from it.
 Sierra continued to produce similar games under the title Hi-Res Adventure.
-Vector graphics gave way to bitmap graphics which also enabled for simple animations to show the player-character moving in response to typed commands.
+Vector graphics gave way to bitmap graphics which also enabled simple animations to show the player-character moving in response to typed commands.
 Here, Sierra's King's Quest (1984), though not the first game of its type, is recognized as a commercially successful graphical adventure game, enabling Sierra to expand on more titles.
-Other examples of early games include Sherwood Forest (1982), The Hobbit (1982), Yuji Horii's Portopia Serial Murder Case (1983), The Return of Heracles (which faithfully portrayed Greek mythology) by Stuart Smith (1983), Dale Johnson's Masquerade (1983), Antonio Antiochia's Transylvania (1982, re-released in 1984), and Adventure Construction Set (1985), one of the early hits of Electronic Arts.
+Other examples of early games include Sherwood Forest (1982), The Hobbit (1982), The Return of Heracles (which faithfully portrayed Greek mythology) by Stuart Smith (1983), Dale Johnson's Masquerade (1983), Antonio Antiochia's Transylvania (1982, re-released in 1984), and Adventure Construction Set (1985), one of the early hits of Electronic Arts.